 Within the frame of reflexive distance, the “interval” (Zwichenraum) is one of the central concepts of the Atlas (, p.
 29).
 That is, the symbolic meaning created not by the qualities of one single image but by its relation to others, a space in-between (; ).
 In fact, Warburg referred to his method as an "iconology of the interval" (, p.
 237), alluding to a way of understanding images that involved a specific appreciation of how they are related and how they oscillate in a polar space between the "ordering sign" and the "monstrous complex" (, p.
 236).
 Such an interval was present in the original panels in the interstices that exposed the black background fabric used to mount the images.

 In a context in which the use of photographs and film projectors for teaching and disseminating art history research had not yet become popular, Warburg formed a large collection of photographs of the different sources he was interested in exploring (; ).
-The photographs were grouped in series of panels and, on each panel, they were positioned in a way that gave them the same epistemological level, that is, as having the same interpretative value or importance (, p.
+The photographs were grouped in a series of panels and, on each panel, they were positioned in a way that gave them the same epistemological level, that is, as having the same interpretative value or importance (, p.
 278).
 Each panel was then re-photographed in order to create a single, homogenised image, and the series of photographs was intended to take the form of a book that was left unfinished.

 The Pathosformel can be seen as an analytical category useful for tracing historical connections between images by establishing emotionally charged visual correspondences.
 Moreover, the Pathosformel category functions as an interpretative paradigm that has been employed across various disciplines to explore the circulation of visual symbols and other expressive materials, particularly within the context of European art history ().
 As Colleen Becker () notes, although the Pathosformel was originally developed to trace visual emotional survivances from Antiquity to Renaissance, it provides a nuanced interpretative framework that goes beyond traditional models of influence and reception, encouraging scholars to dynamically reframe meanings.
 This approach even stretches into cross-cultural analyses, particularly as Warburg’s own work compared the paths of ancient symbols across Eastern and Western traditions.
 In fact, the comparisons made by Warburg himself regarding the paths these ancient symbols took through the East have established a characteristic approach in studies associated with the Warburg Institute—namely, the search for circulations across diverse cultures.